AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

 ## The Components of an Apache Iceberg Lakehouse

-When moving to an Apache Iceberg lakehouse, certain fundamentals are a given—most notably that your data will be stored as **Parquet files** with **Iceberg metadata**.
+When moving to an Apache Iceberg lakehouse, certain fundamentals are a given - most notably that your data will be stored as **Parquet files** with **Iceberg metadata**.
 However, building a functional lakehouse requires several additional components to be carefully planned and implemented.

 ### Key Components of an Apache Iceberg Lakehouse